Dr Daniel Keene

 Research interests

-Dr Keene’s research program includes developing and evaluating novel pacing approaches and device technologies.
+Dr Keene’s research program includes developing and evaluating novel pacing approaches and device technologies:

 - Pacing for bradycardia